mkao006/policy_recommendation_engine/README.md

 The first problem encountered by countries when dealing with data is the presense of missing values.
 Often adhoc and statistically unsound imputation methodology were used to fill in the missing values.
+The use of invalid imputatino procedures can and often result in undesirable result such as self-fulfilling and invalid inference.

-The missing values in the engine are imputed using the Amelia 2 package which multiplicatively impute the data several times in order for sound valid statistical inference.
-The engine provides well tuned parameters and priors for the best result.
+The missing values in the engine are imputed using the Amelia II package with well tuned parameters and priors for the best result.
+The data is also multiplicatively impute several times in order for sound valid statistical inference.

 ### Multivariate analysis: